elyas-ely/afghan-bazar-backend/README.md

-### Migrations

-psql -U postgres -d myapp -f src/migrations/001_update_array_columns.sql

 ### TODOS

-- 1. get reviews for product
+- 1. get reviews for product pagination
 - 2. add to recently viewed
 - 3. add to wishlist
 - 4. get saveStatus with product
 - 5. get wishlist products
 - 6. orders
 - 7. see all and limit reviews
+- 8. Banners
+- 9. notifications
+- 10.

 <!-- -------------- -->

-- 1.  - get total reviews